smashtestio/smashtest/CONTRIBUTING.md

 ### Manual tests

-- `cli.js` runs the command line prompt, and is currently manually tested Since this file kicks off all other smashtest-related functions, testing it is also integration testing the whole app.
+- `cli.js` runs the command line prompt, and is currently manually tested.
+Since this file kicks off all other smashtest-related functions, testing it is also integration testing the whole app.
-    - Manual test cases are stored in `tests/core/integration.smash` (core smash) and `tests/packages/integration.smash` (integration with packages, such as web UI)
+    - Manual test cases are stored in `tests/core/integration.smash` (core smash) and `tests/packages/integration.smash` (integration with packages)
 - `reporter.js` outputs the live report, and is also currently manually tested
     - To test, run `smashtest` on individual files in `tests/reporter` and visually inspect the reports that come out
 - Some unit and functional tests are marked skipped.
-These tests are periodically run manually.
+These tests are run individually from time to time.
 They each come with a comment with further details.
+Most of them are performance tests.

 ### Running examples